yannamsiva/javacalculator/README.md

 javacalculator-0.0.1-SNAPSHOT.jar

-Step 8: Run the Java Application
+8️⃣ Run the Java Application

-Navigate to the target folder:
+Go to the target folder:

 cd target